Guillermo del Toro's unrealized projects: The Left Hand of Darkness

 In 1994, del Toro began writing an adaptation of Alexandre Dumas's The Count of Monte Cristo with L. M. Kit Carson and Matthew Robbins, titled Montecristo, later renamed The Left Hand of Darkness.
 His version was set in Mexico and was called a "steampunk gothic western".
 According to del Toro, he met with Nicolas Cage to play the lead role.
 The screenplay was rewritten by del Toro at around the time his father was kidnapped and held for ransom, and he has since described it as having "a lot of rage."
 In 2000, the project was presumably moving forward with American Zoetrope producing, but it was put aside in favor of The Devil's Backbone and Blade II.
 In 2002, del Toro provided further details on the film:

 "It's a very gothic adaptation of the book.
 I've always thought that Dumas wanted to evoke the spirit of the One Thousand and One Nights, his fascination for the Orient.
 Each adaptation was an adventure film or a classic movie without any invention, exoticism.
 So I wondered what would give this book adapted as a western [...]
 In the book, the Count is often mentioned as a 'pirate', a 'vampire', a 'thief'.
 He's very dark.
 And in my adaptation, the Count only goes out at nights.
 He's very close to a Dracula coming from a western, all dressed in black, red and gold.
 He has a mechanical arm that allows him to draw his gun faster than every one. [...]
 Monte Cristo will be a very catholic movie. [...]
 I've been trying to make this project for 10 years now.
 I always have these images with me.
 But the movie is so huge in my mind that I must find the perfect conditions to make it."

 He also described the film as being technically challenging in a 2008 interview with Den of Geek:

 "I think that's a movie that still bugs me a little bit.
 I mean, when you ask me if I'm scared of The Hobbit, I'm not, I'm more scared of Left Hand of Darkness, because it's a movie that I'm very, very proud of the screenplay, but it requires a set of tools that are a little daunting.
 It's sort of like a David Lean, Sergio Leone epic western.
 Very much full of magic.
 And it's the only movie without any creatures."

 In 2013, del Toro said that it was one of the projects he would still love to do and that Legendary Pictures was very close to financing it, but were torn between making Crimson Peak instead, which was ultimately chosen in its favor.
+However, a 2026 IndieWire article indicated del Toro "has several projects on the burner" including "a rewrite of The Count of Monte Cristo as a gothic Western."